 “You have to Podge!”
-Alex looked down at the medium sized teddy-dog.
+Alex looked down at the medium-sized teddy dog.
 The boy was starting to float up into the air, away from the reaches of the dark tendrils.
-Podge looked back up at him, slowly gettting farther away.
+Podge looked back up at him, slowly getting farther away.
 It was quite impossible.
 Alex stared down at him hard for a few seconds when he confounded, “Believe something impossible Podge, like me!
 Please Podge… take off your glasses!”

 Podge reached up and felt his glasses.
 He had never taken off his glasses before.
 That’s how he saw the world.

 “Take off your glasses!”
 Alex pleaded in mid-air.